 I hurt my dog.
-Not on purpose, not because I am a bad dog mom, but I feel horrific when something happens to my dog in my care.
+I accidentally hurt my dog.
+I did not do it on purpose, not because I am a bad dog mom, but I feel horrific when something happens to my dog in my care.
 There are things that dog parents do that we internalize, repeat over and over in our heads, and just cannot seem to “shake” off.
 If you’ve ever accidentally hurt your dog or your dog was injured in your care (or nearly), I know exactly how you feel.

 Will my dog still love me because I: ________ (fill in the blank for something crappy that happened, no matter how big or small, yet you feel to blame.)
 You feel to blame because it happened to your dog, the one you worship and cherish more than life itself.